BleekerLab/genotype_by_sequencing/README.md

 ## Usage

 ## Configuration :pencil2:
 You'll need to change a few things to accomodate this pipeline to your needs.

-Make sure you have changed the parameters in the `config/config.yaml` file that specifies where to find the sample data file, the genomic and transcriptomic reference fasta files to use and the parameters for certains rules etc.
+1. Make sure you have changed the parameters in the `config/config.yaml` file that specifies where to find the sample data file, the genomic and transcriptomic reference fasta files to use and the parameters for certains rules etc. __in particular, indicate whether your data are DNA-seq or RNA-seq data__
+The type of input data has to be either `DNA` or `RNA` in the `datatype` section of the `config.yaml`.

 This file is used so the `Snakefile` does not need to be changed when locations or parameters need to be changed.

 ### :round_pushpin: conda